-As discussed in the "Other Benefits" section of the "Compensation Discussion and Analysis," on March 25, 2009, the Company entered into severance agreements with each of the named executive officers.
+As discussed in the "Other Benefits" section of the "Compensation Discussion and Analysis," the Company has entered into severance agreements with each of the named executive officers.
 Each severance agreement provides that if the Company terminates an executive's employment without Cause (as defined in the severance agreement) or if the executive terminates his or her employment within twelve months of a Change in Control (as defined in the severance agreement), provided that within such period the executive's job duties have been materially diminished or compensation has been materially decreased, the Company will provide the executive with separation payments of twelve months base salary.

-"Cause" generally means (i) commission of an act of fraud or dishonesty; (ii) conviction of a felony or a crime involving embezzlement, conversion of property or moral turpitude; (iii) engaging in willful or reckless misconduct or gross negligence in connection with Company property or activities which adversely effects the Company; (iv) material breach of any obligations as an employee or stockholder as set forth in certain Company policies; or (v) failure or refusal to perform any material duty or responsibility or a breach of fiduciary obligations to the Company.
+"Cause" generally means (i) commission of an act of fraud or dishonesty; (ii) conviction of a felony or a crime involving embezzlement, conversion of property or moral turpitude; (iii) engaging in willful or reckless misconduct or gross negligence in connection with Company property or activities which adversely affects the Company; (iv) material breach of any obligations as an employee or stockholder as set forth in certain Company policies; or (v) failure or refusal to perform any material duty or responsibility or a breach of fiduciary obligations to the Company.

-On March 25, 2009, the Company also entered into an Employment Non-Compete, Non-Solicit and Confidentiality Agreement with each of Messrs.
-Alexander, Smith, and Dunn and Ms. Feher and Ms. Council.
+The Company has also entered into an Employment Non-Compete, Non-Solicit and Confidentiality Agreement with each of the named executive officers.
 Each non-compete agreement provides that upon a separation from the Company, the executive will not disclose confidential information relating to the Company, will not compete with the Company or render similar services to a competitor of the Company for a period of one year, will not solicit any vendor or supplier of merchandise to the Company on behalf of a competitor for a period of two years and will not recruit Company personnel for a period of two years.

-Pursuant to the terms of our 2005 Long-Term Incentive Plan and our 1999 Stock Option Plan, and/or the applicable award agreements, all outstanding options and unvested restricted stock will become 100% vested upon the occurrence of a change in control.

-The following table summarizes the approximate value of the payments and benefits that each of our named executive officers would receive if he or she had terminated employment at the close of business on January 29, 2011 or if a change of control of the Company had occurred as of such date.
+Pursuant to the terms of our 2012 Incentive Plan, 2005 Long-Term Incentive Plan and 1999 Stock Option Plan, and/or the applicable award agreements, all outstanding options and unvested restricted stock will become 100% vested upon the occurrence of a change in control.
+The following table summarizes the approximate value of the payments and benefits that each of our named executive officers would receive if the Company had terminated such executive's employment at the close of business on February 2, 2013 or if a change in control of the Company had occurred as of such date.
 The amounts shown in the table exclude distributions under our 401(k) retirement plan that is generally available to all of our salaried employees.

-(1) Reflects cash severance equal to 12 months of the executive's fiscal year 2010 annual salary.
+(1) Reflects cash severance equal to 12 months of the executive's fiscal year 2012 annual salary.